 "He continues to get better," Bylsma said.
 "He won’t progress until he’s symptom free to go on the next state."

-, the Wings have been able to stay more than afloat, going 6-2-2 in their last 10 efforts.
+Red Wings — Depth has been the modus operandi of the Red Wings for over a decade and it’s surfacing this season as well.
+Even without Pavel Datsyuk, the Wings have been able to stay more than afloat, going 6-2-2 in their last 10 efforts.
 The impressive recent stretch has helped the Wings take control of the the Central Division and sit second in the West, trailing only Vancouver by two points.
-After a thrilling, 6-5, come-from-behind win against Columbus Saturday night, forward Darren Helm
+After a thrilling, 6-5, come-from-behind win against Columbus Saturday night, forward Darren Helm offered the following:

 "We've got to find different ways, different players to step up each night," he said.
 "And that's what we've been doing so far."

 Penguins — After beginning the month of January with a 1-3-1 record, the Pens have rebounded with two strong road wins against the Montreal Canadiens and Boston Bruins, respectively.
 With Crosby sidelined, goalie Marc-Andre Fleury has held the fort between the pipes with consecutive strong outings, while Staal has quickly returned to game shape after missing the first three months of the season with various injuries.
 He has five points in his past two games, not to mention his defensive prowess.
 He’s excited to be back on the ice and looks forward to taking on the Wings.

 "We don't see them a whole lot throughout the year but in the last couple of years we had some great battles," he said.
 "There's no question it's a big game for our team and we're excited about it.
 It's always a great test against a team like Detroit.
 It's a big challenge."